Akinesia112/Assessing-Standard-Values-of-Housing/README.md

 ｜Model Results & Interpretation

-- In the case analysis, use the "loss between forecast and LPA in 2022" layer, and indicates the model's suggestion for the construction of the LAP of the road section:
+- In the case analysis, use the "loss between forecast and LPA in 2022" layer, and indicate the model's suggestion for the construction of the LAP of the road section:
 1. The redder the color, the model suggests that the LAP in this area should be increased.
 2. The bluer the color, the model suggests that the LAP in this area should be reduced.
 Model adjustment suggestions are considered reasonable and accurate after being evaluated by professionals.